qqqlab/madflight-docs/docs/Example-PID-Tuning.md

 # PID Tuning

+This example program allows the quadcopter PID settings to be changed with the radio controller.

 ## Channel 7 Setup

 This channel mixes 4 toggle switches SA-SD to create the following PWM output.
 Instead of 4 toggle switches, other combinations of switches/toggles/trims can be used to send the PID Tuning PWM commands.